srichardson-scottlogic/shopping-list/README.md

 ## Running the backend

-From inside the `api` folder
+From inside the `api` folder, in gitbash

 ```
-python -m flask run --debug
+source .venv/Scripts/activate && flask run --debug
 ```

 ## Running the frontend